swiftcarrot/queryx/README.md

 # Queryx

 > **Warning**
 > This project is currently in beta (v0), although it has been battled tested in internal projects.
 Currently, it only supports golang code generation for PostgreSQL databases.
 We plan to release support for TypeScript code generation along with MySQL and SQLite databases.
+Feel free to [open an issue](https://github.com/swiftcarrot/queryx/issues) or [start a discussion](https://github.com/swiftcarrot/queryx/discussions) if you have any questions.

 [English](README.md) | [中文](README_zh.md)